XSockets/XSockets.NET-4.0/README.md

 There can only be one pipeline so even if you implement several pipelines only one wil be used.

+    //using System.Security.Principal;
+    //using XSockets.Core.Common.Protocol;
+    //using XSockets.Core.Common.Socket;
+    //using XSockets.Plugin.Framework.Attributes;

     [Export(typeof(IXSocketAuthenticationPipeline))]
     public class MyAuthenticationPipeline : IXSocketAuthenticationPipeline
     {